holmesha/motiondetection_telegram/README.md

 This project is a **motion detection system** that uses a microcontroller to monitor motion via a sensor, display the current status on a web server, and send notifications via **Telegram** whenever motion is detected.
 This is ideal for home automation or security setups.

+**I've also added a few test codes in case you want to JUST see the motion detection functionality or the webserver without Telegram**

 ---

 ## Features